Cool Down in the Summer • What’s Better — Cold or Hot Drinks?

 Cooling down after exercise, especially in the summer heat, is an important part of recovery.
-What is the best way to do it – do you go for an ice cold drink or one that’s very warm?
+What is the best way to do it — do you go for an ice cold drink or a hot one?

-Does consuming hot beverages in warm weather have counterintuitive cooling capabilities?
+Does consuming hot beverages in warm weather really cool you down?
 What about during and after exercise?

-It’s late afternoon, you still have to work out, and you’re really craving that large coffee or tea.
+It’s late afternoon, you want to do another workout, and you’re really craving that large coffee or tea.

-However, it’s the middle of summer; so do you get it iced or hot?
+However, it’s the middle of summer; so do you get iced coffee or tea instead?

 - Your core temperature initially rises (you are adding heat to your body)

 - The sensors in your mouth, throat, and digestive tract send a signal to your brain to produce more sweat